 Judith R. Smith, LCSW, is an Associate Professor at Graduate School of Social Services at Fordham University.
 Her filmmaking is informed by her clinical experience as a psychotherapist, a social work researcher and professor.
 During her forty-year career as a clinical social worker and academic, she has produced many educational films which have grown out of her direct practice and teaching.
 In addition to the videos sold here, Smith’s film credits include “The separation-individuation process: The psychological birth of the human infant” produced by the Margaret Mahler Foundation; and “The Woman’s Film” produced by San Francisco Newsreel.

-Judith Smith videos.
+See all Judith Smith videos.

 CE credits: 1.5